Our Hero

 But this wisdom has been in front of us the whole time.

-How does a landrace sheep fit into this?
+How does an Indigenous Landrace sheep fit into this?

-Regional landrace species all over the world have adapted to the environment in which they live.
-Most of these animals have acclimatized without human intervention where the environment molded them.
+Regional Indigenous landrace species all over the world have adapted to the environment in which they live.
+Most of these animals have acclimatized without human intervention, where the environment molded them.
 With desert landrace species in particular, the land that molded them was harsh.
-Many had little human care and it was survival of the fittest.
+Many had little human care, and it was survival of the fittest.
 Their unique adaptions to these extremes can give us so much to combat climate change just by the way they persevered.

 And this takes centuries.
 But what about soil?

-We are clearly overdue to change our perspective, from seeing landrace species like the churro sheep as unviable and too old-school in our modern society, to rightly appreciating them as they truly are.
+We are overdue to change our perspective from seeing landrace species like the churro sheep as unviable and too old-school in our modern society to rightly appreciating them as they truly are.

 As a hero.